evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

     Link: </copyright.html>; rel="copyright";

 The Link header is defined in [RFC5988][5].
-While this RFC mostly talks about the Link: header, it also describes how the header relates to the HTML link as well as the [Atom Link][6].
+While this RFC mostly talks about the Link: header, it also describes the abstract concept of a link of the web.
+The title of the document is "Web Linking", and is also referred to as the canonical reference by many other specifications that describe links.

 The [IANA Link Relation Types][8] is the official list of relationship types for the Link header.
 Any user-defined relationship types can be specified by using an absolute URL instead of a short keyword.

-The Link header also has support for `hreflang`, `media` and `type` paramters.
+The Link header also has support for `hreflang`, `media` and `type` parameters.
+`hreflang` may appear more than once.

 The Link header defines both a `title` and `title*` header.
 When the extra asterisk is added, the title might be a in a non-ascii character set, such as